jacobian/personal-app-template/README.md

 - Deployed to Fly
 - Behind Tailscale, piggybacking on Tailscale auth

+These end up being private apps -- no public interface, only accessible on my Tailnet.
+In other words this is sorta a replaecment for running things in a homelab or similar.
+A personal Intranet, if you will.

 Since this is pretty specific to _me_ and the way _I_ want to write things, I'm unlikely to accept PRs.
 Feel free to ask first by opening and issue or emailing me or something!
 I don't want you to waste your time with a PR that I won't accept.

 Excception: if there's something on my [TODO](#todo) list below, heck yeah I'll take a PR for it!